saanvigarg11/cryptonite_taskphase_saanvi/Comprehending_Commands.md

 ### finding files
 `find` command is used to find a specific file in the directory.
 We need to specify the search criteria and location with find.
 If we don't specify a search criteria, find matches every file and if we don't specify a search location, it find in the current working directory (.).
 Here, we need to find a file named **flag**.
 For that first I changed the firectory from /home/hacker to /.
-Then i searched the whole file system for the name flag.
+Then i searched the whole file system for the name flag. find has a **-name** argument, which itself takes an argument and specifies the name to search for.
 We need to ignore all the paths with permission denied.
 So I checked the all the other paths one-by-one using cat command.
 ```
 hacker@commands~finding-files:~$ cd /